 Copter, Plane and Rover can control servos for any purpose, including: triggering a camera shutter, releasing a parachute or dropping a tennis ball.
 These servo(s) can be controlled either directly by the pilot via a switch on the transmitter, through commands sent from the ground station or as part of a mission.

-- If using Plane or Rover where all pins update at 50hz, any unused MAIN OUT or AUX OUT 1 ~ 4 may be used.
+If using Plane or Rover where all PWM outputs update at SERVO_RATE, which defaults to 50hz, any unused MAIN OUT or AUX OUT 1 ~ 4 may be used.

 BRD_PWM_COUNTparameter to 6 and setting RELAY_PIN and RELAY_PIN2 to -1.

 The Pixhawk autopilot cannot provide power to the servos so an external BEC or ESC that can provide 5V should be used.

 in firmware versions 4.2 and later, the method for setting a PWM/SERVO/MOTOR output to be a GPIO function is changed.
 Instead of